Arp-/playground/README.md

 # playground

-A collection of random code snippets simple programs etc.
+A collection of random code snippets, simple programs, etc.